AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`<is-run>` (default :command:`False`)

   Whether targets of this model correspond to the launching of an executable instead of performing a build.
-GPS launches such targets using an interactive console and does not parse their output for errors.
+GNAT Studio launches such targets using an interactive console and does not parse their output for errors.

 * :file:`<uses-shell>` (default :command:`False`)

-  Whether GPS should launch targets of this model with the shell pointed to by the :file:`SHELL` environment variable.
+  Whether GNAT Studio should launch targets of this model with the shell pointed to by the :file:`SHELL` environment variable.

 * :file:`<uses-python>` (default :command:`False`)